-Ecological Risk Assessment
+20.5 Ecological Risk Assessment

-One of the regional objectives in the GCPUD M&E plan is to conduct an ecological risk assessment on non-target taxa of concern to determine if additional M&E is necessary (Pearsons and Langshaw 2009).
+One of the regional objectives in the Grant PUD M&E plan is to conduct an ecological risk assessment on non-target taxa of concern to determine if additional M&E is necessary (Pearsons and Langshaw 2009).
 The methodology that was used to assess risks was presented in Pearsons et al. (2012) and Pearsons and Busack (2012).
 This objective was completed through an approved report that summarized the methods and results of the risk assessment (Mackey et al. 2014).

-22.0 Acknowledgments
+21.0 Acknowledgements

-We thank the many individuals and organizations that helped collect the data or provided data for inclusion in this report: Shawnaly Meehan and Dennis Werlau for the leadership of their WDFW M&E crews that sorted and sampled over 80,000 fall Chinook salmon, along with entering and reviewing all the sample data collected in 2015; Paul Hoffarth for supervising the creel and carcass staff and summarizing the sport harvest data; and Anthony Fritts and Andrew Murdoch provided helpful suggestions for the improvement of this report.
+We thank the many individuals and organizations that helped collect the data or provided data for inclusion in this report: Shawnaly Meehan and Dennis Werlau for the leadership of their WDFW M&E crews that sorted and sampled over 40,000 fall Chinook salmon, along with entering and reviewing all the sample data collected in 2016; Paul Hoffarth for supervising the creel and carcass staff and summarizing the sport harvest data; and Alf Haukenes provided helpful suggestions for the improvement of this report.
+Debbie Firestone (GPUD) assisted with final formatting of the report.
 Furthermore, we would like to thank the hatchery staff at Priest Rapids and Ringold Springs Hatcheries: Mike Lewis, Glen Pearson, Mike Erickson and their crews for accommodating the activities associated with M&E. This work was primarily funded by Grant County PUD, the United States Army Corps of Engineers, WDFW, and the Columbia River Coded Wire Tag Recovery Program.